4d/docs/docs/commands/set-query-and-lock.md

 ```4d
  START TRANSACTION
  SET QUERY AND LOCK(True)
  QUERY([Customers];[Customers]Category=“C”)

-  `At this moment, the records found are automatically locked for all other processes
+  //At this moment, the records found are automatically locked for all other processes
  DELETE SELECTION([Customers])
  SET QUERY AND LOCK(False)
  VALIDATE TRANSACTION
 ```